danielballan/pims2-prototype/README.md

   the option for readers to return plain numpy arrays as well or instead.
 See below more more on this point.

-### PIMS as a Pattern

-In the proposed design for 2.0, the "core" PIMS library becomes quite small indeed, and some applications unnecessary to even install.
+### Use Case

-Suppose I have a library for reading and analyzing microscopy images in particular file format.
+Suppose I have a library for reading and analyzing microscopy images in a particular file format.
 I already have I/O code.
 I could wrap it in a class that implements a PIMS-compatible reader.
-(As illusrated with `reader` above in the example below, a "PIMS compatible reader" is a very small API, so this is likely
-< 100 lines of code.)
-I could make the reader discoverable by declaring a
-``'pims.readers'`` entrypoint in my ``setup.py``.
-As emphasized above, I could do both of these things without importing pims.
+(As illusrated with `reader` above and in the example below, a "PIMS compatible reader" is a very small API, so this is likely < 100 lines of code.)
+I could make the reader "discoverable" to PIMS by declaring a ``'pims.readers'`` entrypoint in my ``setup.py``.
+As emphasized above, I could do both of these things without importing pims or adding it as a dependency.

 What have I gained for my effort?
 If all I care about is my particular file format, not much.
 I'll see no benefit to installing pims itself; I can just import and use my PIMS-compatible reader class directly from my package.

 But when I or one of my collaborators needs to read two different kinds of formats, perhaps to align microscopy images with images from another instrument or another group, now PIMS adds value.
-If I can find or make PIMS-compatible objects for all the formats involved, my code will have to change very little moving from one format to another.
-And to smooth over the differences entirely, I may decide to install pims itself to engage the automatic MIME type inspection and dispatch in ``pims.open``.
+If I can find or make PIMS-compatible readers for all the formats involved, my code will have to change very little moving from one format to another.
+And to smooth over the differences entirely, I may decide to install pims itself to engage the automatic MIME type detection and dispatch in ``pims.open``.

 ### More Embellishments to Consider